cfosco/video-mem-annot/README.md

 # Generalized MTurk Task Template
 A general-purpose template for Amazon Mechanical Turk tasks.

+### Getting Data
+Run `./dump_db.sh databasename username` (it will then ask for the mysql password) to download tables and save them to tab-separated values files.

 ### Development
 The first time you clone: `npm install`